 - Frame your shot and set desired focal length on the lens.

-- Take a picture by holding the shutter release button on the remote shutter release.
-Keep holding until the firework sequence ends and release the button right after.
+- Take a picture by holding down the button on the remote shutter release.
+Keep holding until the firework sequence ends, and release the button right after.

-- Play back the image on the camera’s LCD and make sure that the fireworks are properly focused and exposed.
+- Review the image on the camera’s LCD and make sure that the fireworks are properly focused and exposed.

 Watch Out for Wind Direction